A Jessie Wilcox Smith drawing, with the unused coupon intact at the bottom of bookmark

 During my life, like many people, I have used many weird and wonderful things as bookmarks.
 Even though I have hundreds and hundreds of bookmarks in my collection I still often use a scrap of paper, receipt, boarding pass or some other thing to mark my place!

 AbeBooks has recently posted a great article on this very subject on their AbeBooks.com website.
 Check it out and make sure you also read the reader comments.

 Debrah Gai Lewis lives in Lillian Rock, New South Wales, Australia and is a bookmark collector, yoga teacher and SoulCollage® Facilitator (among other things).

 ABOUT the blog

-In this blog I highlight new additions to my bookmark collection, feature stories about some of my favourite bookmarks (mine and other people's), and share interesting snippets I find on bookmarks and related topics.
+In this blog I highlight bookmarks from my collection, feature stories about some of my favourite bookmarks (mine and other people's), and share interesting snippets I find on bookmarks and related topics.
 Thanks for visiting.
 Enjoy!